dotnet/csharpstandard/standard/basic-concepts.md

 > ```
 > The two namespace declarations above contribute to the same declaration space, in this case declaring two classes with the fully qualified names `Megacorp.Data.Customer` and `Megacorp.Data.Order`.
 Because the two declarations contribute to the same declaration space, it would have caused a compile-time error if each contained a declaration of a class with the same name. *end example*

 > *Note*: As specified above, the declaration space of a block includes any nested blocks.
 Thus, in the following example, the `F` and `G` methods result in a compile-time error because the name `i` is declared in the outer block and cannot be redeclared in the inner block.
-However, the `H` and `I` methods are valid since the two `i`'s are declared in separate non-nested blocks.
+However, the `H` and `I` methods are valid since the two `i`’s are declared in separate non-nested blocks.
 > ```csharp
 > class A
 > {